pascal1a/Connect-4-AI/README.md

 **Description**

 This program allows you to play a simple Connect-4 game against an AI in python.
-The AI is based on the minimax algorithm with a certain sscoring system.
+The AI is based on the minimax algorithm with a certain sscoring system.A detailed description of the individual steps can be found as as comments in the code.

 **Instructions**